hatemhosny/racing-bars/website/docs/sample-datasets.md

 ---

 These are sample datasets provided in different shapes and formats.
-You may use them to experiment using the library.
+You may use them to experiment using the library and help you get started.
 Please check the [section on data](./documentation/data.md) for usage guidance.

+Note that these datasets are already included in the [Python package](./packages/python.md) if you are using it.

 ### Population